TusharTaral/Ravi_Booking.com/README.md

 * *Easy booking any where around the world in one step.*
 * *You are asked to provide a pickup location, date and time.
 Your vehicle will be available at the specified location, date  and time.*
+*  *Various popular car rental companies like Europcar, Enterprise, Sixt are partnered with us.

 ### Airpot Taxi